Izgardon/Client---London-Journal/README.md

 - Cannot PATCH/ regards to emojis
 - Gifs get called 2 x times instead of once upon pressing a button
+- exporting functions and using them in testing file causes the test run already beforehand calling

 ## Future features